How to maintain grout

 Cleaning

-The answer to 'how to maintain grout' is to regularly clean and seal your grout to prevent stains, discoloration, and damage.
-Start by sweeping or vacuuming the grout to remove any loose dirt or debris.
-Then, use a grout brush and a mild detergent or specialized grout cleaner to scrub the grout lines.
-Rinse the area thoroughly and allow it to fully dry.
-Once dry, apply a grout sealer to create a protective barrier that will make the grout easier to clean in the future.
+The answer to 'how to maintain grout' is to clean and seal it regularly.
+Grout is porous material that can easily stain and accumulate dirt, so it requires ongoing maintenance to keep it looking its best.
+Start by sweeping or vacuuming the grout lines to remove any loose debris.
+Then, use a grout cleaner or a mixture of warm water and mild detergent to scrub the grout with a stiff-bristled brush.
+Rinse the area thoroughly and allow it to dry completely.

 Step-by-Step Guide